 The agents, as described above, are simply expert systems whose expertise is in processing orders for telecommunication services.
-However, they have the additional abilities to interact and cooperate with each other via the mediators described above.
+However, they have the additional abilities to interact and cooperate with each other.
+Their interaction is via the mediators shown in Figure 3.

 The agents cooperate, at the knowledge level [Newell 1982], via models of themselves.
-For example, a conceptual domain model for the graphical-interaction agent is shown in Figure 6.
-An interface form that provides user access and modifications to the knowledge possessed by this agent is shown in Figure 7.
+For example, a conceptual domain model for the graphical-interaction agent is shown in Figure 8.
+An interface form that provides user access and modifications to the knowledge possessed by this agent is shown in Figure 9.
 Entries on the form, or the form's completion, cause queries and transactions to be sent to the other agents or databases in the environment.
 Note, however, that the model does not capture the procedural knowledge necessary to specify the queries and transactions; a technique for modeling processes is needed to capture such knowledge.
-In other words, the models represent the static knowledge of the agents, and not (unfortunately) their dynamics.
+In other words, the models represent the static knowledge of the agents, not (unfortunately) their dynamics.
 Nevertheless, they have proven useful in enabling the agents to interact coherently, as we describe next.